harrison-anth/sc_msi/README.md

 This repository functions as a distribution of the SC-MSI Snakemake pipeline used in our recept manuscript.
 The results and raw code used in the manuscript can be found in the legacy version of this repository (https://github.com/harrison-anth/sc_msi_legacy).

+This pipeline has been tested on Ubuntu 20.04 with Snakemake 8.27.1 and Conda 24.1.2.

 ### Planned pipeline improvements

 * Create separate files for each rule to help users incorporate multi-threading